LuIs-Dxd/Download-a-Youtube-Playlist/README.md

     yt_dlp Library: Install this library using pip with the command:
           --> pip install yt_dlp

      FFmpeg: Required for audio processing and conversion.
-Download it from ffmpeg.org and ensure it's added to your system's PATH(IMPORTANT).
+Download it from ffmpeg.org and ensure it's added to your system's PATH(Environment variable, IMPORTANT).

 Note: